OfficeDev/office-scripts-docs/docs/overview/excel.md

 ## Share Office Scripts

-Office Scripts can be shared with other users of an Excel workbook.
-When you share a script in a shared workbook, everyone with access to the workbook can also view and run your script.
+Office Scripts can be shared with other users in your organization.
+When you share a script in a shared workbook, team members with access to the workbook can also view and run your script.
 For more details about sharing and unsharing scripts, see [Sharing Office Scripts in Excel](https://support.microsoft.com/office/226eddbc-3a44-4540-acfe-fccda3d1122b).

 :::image type="content" source="../images/script-sharing.png" alt-text="The script details page showing the 'Share with others in this workbook' option.":::